PramitSaha/markdown-cv/index.md

 `Jan2018 - Dec2018`

-__Developing silent speech interfaces__
+__4. Developing silent speech interfaces__

-This project explores and evaluates the appropriate input and mapping methods to design a controllable silent speech synthesis engine using vocal tract or hands.
+This project explores and evaluates the appropriate input and mapping methods to design a controllable silent speech synthesis engine using either our vocal tract or hands.
 It has two components:

 (1) Ultrasound (US) based SSI: We take a step towards developing a controllable interface via precise extraction of the upper oral cavity from ultrasound imaging modality, thereby, enabling speakers to drive an articulatory speech synthesizer directly by their tongue movements without the necessity of vocalization.
 At the core of this interface is the extraction of mid-sagittal cross-sectional area functions between tongue and palate using the US, which drives a computationally affordable FDTD-based 2D acoustic wave solver for precise simulation of acoustic wave propagation.
 The study motivates an investigation into the possible ways of augmenting US-based area functions to generate rich VT geometrical information that can potentially lead to the development of a real-time silent-speech interface.